LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### Solution

 I ensured that this "widget" now displays at all viewports, although this success criterion only requires that if it is available at any other viewport size, then it must be available at a viewport size of 320px(W) * 256px(H), which is oddly specific.
-Another alternative could be Just bin it altogether, which is kind of the nuclear option, but in this instance, one may question what purposes it serves and we could absolutely recommend presenting the contents another way.
+Another alternative could be Just bin it altogether, which is kind of the nuclear option, but in this instance, one may question what purposes it serves and we could absolutely recommend presenting the content another way.

 #### Instructional text requires sight and colour perception